|Mercedes-Benz service. © copyright JE Robison|

 We’ve all heard expressions like, “pretty low miles on that car, if you believe the odometer.”
 How do you know if an odometer reading is true?
 My first and best advice is to look at the whole context of car, environment, and deal.

-One owner cars offered by franchised dealers of the same make are usually the safest deals, and they often come with certified warranty, but they are also often more expensive.
+One-owner cars offered by franchised dealers of the same make are usually the safest deals, and they often come with certified warranty, but they are also often more expensive.
 Late model used cars at reputable used car lots are also often safe, because of the source.

 One problem to look for in lease cars is neglect, or substandard service.
 When someone knows they are only renting the use of a car for a set period they don’t tend to care for it as if they’d own it forever.
 Lessee cheapness and neglect often comes back to bite unsuspecting second owners, and it often happens much later in the car’s life when they have no recourse.

 Older used cars are even more of a problem, because they tend to be sold off when they have problems the former owner doesn’t want to fix.
 In my experience, very few people trade in a 10-year-old car because “they just want a new one.”
-They may say something like that, but underlying the words is usually a mechanic’s warning that the car needs a few grand in work soon, and they decide to bail.
+They may say something like that, but underlying the words is usually a mechanic’s warning that the car needs a few grand in work soon, so they decide to bail.
 Such cars are often patched up and resold, leaving the new owner with a pile of unexpected repairs.
 I suggest you examine any used car that’s more than three years old very carefully for that reason.

 The best older cars come from sellers whose circumstances may have suddenly changed.
 A guy who just got a promotion and won a company car may be a great fellow to get a 7-year-old BMW from.
 Estate sales can be good too.
-Repos are often cheap, but also often neglected, damaged or both.
+Repo's are often cheap, but also often neglected, damaged or both.

 The more owners a car has had, the more suspicious you should be.
 There is little incentive for an owner to alter the odometer while he owns a car.
 The incentive appears when it comes time to sell, and the more times a car has been sold, the greater the chance someone engaged in deception.